hashicorp/consul/website/source/docs/agent/basics.html.markdown

 * **Cluster Addr**: This is the address and set of ports used for communication between Consul agents in a cluster.
 Not all Consul agents in a cluster have to use the same port, but this address **MUST** be reachable by all other nodes.

+* **Atlas**: This shows the [Atlas infrastructure](https://atlas.hashicorp.com) the node is registered with.
+It also indicates if auto join is enabled.
+  The Atlas infrastructure is set using `-atlas` and auto-join is enabled by setting `-atlas-join`.

 ## Stopping an Agent